High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 Now that we have determined the frequencies and current profiles of the normal modes in the TLR, we can calculate their quantum properties and determine how they interact with the qubit.
 From the form of the Hamiltonian, we can see that the energy is proportional to $u_c^2$:

-provided that $n\gg 1$.
 In the ground state of any of the modes, the energy should be $E=\hbar\omega_n/2$, which is the ground-state energy of a harmonic oscillator.
-Equating these two formulas for the energy gives the formula for the zero-point (root-mean-square) fluctuations in the mode variable:
+Equating these two formulae for the energy gives the formula for the zero-point (root-mean-square) fluctuations in the mode variable:

 These fluctuations give the zero-point current fluctuations at $x=0$: